typedb/typedb/docs/pages/documentation/3-querying-with-graql/compute-queries.md

 It is also possible to provide a set of resources.

 ```
-compute mean of resource-a, resource-b in person;
+compute mean of attribute-a, attribute-b in person;
 ```

 which would compute the mean of the union of the instances of the two resources.

 ### Median

-Computes the median value of a given resource.
+Computes the median value of a given attribute.
 This algorithm requires the [subgraph](#subgraph) syntax to be used.
 For example,

 ```
 compute median of age in person;
 ```

-would compute the median of the value persisted in instances of the resource `age`.
+would compute the median of the value persisted in instances of the attribute `age`.

 ### Minimum

-Computes the minimum value of a given resource, similar to [mean](#mean).
+Computes the minimum value of a given attribute, similar to [mean](#mean).

 ```
 compute min of age in person;